urvi8/Corner-Refinement/README.md

 # Corner Refinement

-Understanding and improving biased behavior of corner detectors
+Understanding and improving biased behavior of corner detectors.

 ## Background and Objective